-The supervisor trains the team regularly in monthly staff meetings and makes the assignments and follows up on all activities of the team.
+The manager and supervisors train the team regularly in monthly staff meetings and make the assignments and will follow up on all activities of the team.
 We coordinate our activities with the state division office of FMCSA.

 All investigations, once completed are reviewed by the supervisor prior to being uploaded to ensure they are completed in accordance with the current Field Operations Training Manual (eFOTM).
 Any errors discovered are corrected prior to the upload.
+Investigations resulting in Federal enforcement are reviewed by the Utah FMCSA Division office.
+Investigators will complete the enforcement using UFA and CaseRite.

-Copies of the review are sent to the Motor Carrier Division Director for review if an enforcement action is proposed.
+Copies of the review are sent to the Motor Carrier Division Director for review if a state enforcement action is proposed.
 Monthly staff meetings are held during which training is provided for accuracy, consistency, changes in policy and regulation and so they remain proficient in eFOTM policies, how to discover violations and ensuring violations are cited properly.